solid/authorization-panel/acp/definitions.md

 *   The Pod Owner MUST be a [WebID](#webid).
 *   The Pod Owner metadata MUST be managed by the Solid Server.
 *   The Pod Owner MUST always have Read and Write access to all [Access Control Resources](#access-control-resource) (ACR) i.e. it is not possible to remove Read or Write access from a Pod Owner from ACRs.
-*   The Pod Owner WebID is returned as a Link header in response to a GET or HEAD request on a resource
+*   The Pod Owner WebID is returned as a Link header in response to a GET or HEAD request on a resource:
     *   Link: &lt;[https://bob.pod/profile/card#me](https://bob.pod/profile/card#me)>; rel="http://www.w3.org/ns/solid/acp#PodOwner"
 *   The acp:PodOwner link header is returned if the [Agent](#agent) has acp:Read access to the Resource and:
-    *   the _acp:accessPodOwner_ predicate does not exist in the root [Access Control Resource](#access-control-resource) or
+    *   the _acp:accessPodOwner_ predicate does not exist in the root [Access Control Resource](#access-control-resource); or,
     *   the _acp:accessPodOwner_ predicate exists in the root [Access Control Resource](#access-control-resource) and provides the [Agent](#agent) with Read access.
-*   A Solid Server MUST allow Pod Ownership to be transferred to a different [agent](#agent) (Post GA)
+*   A Solid Server MUST allow Pod Ownership to be transferred to a different [agent](#agent) (Post GA).